ArshRai17/cool-anemone/content/posts/yo-bato.md

 2. Work on the hook, which could be the verse, chorus, or some instrumental part

-3. Work the bridge or any additional parts
+3. Work on the bridge or any additional parts

 4. Get the entire song roughly sorted